-The President shall appoint a University System Intellectual Property Committee (USIPC) consisting of five faculty members from the Jonesboro campus and one representative from each other campus conducting significant scholarly work.
-The Vice Chancellor for Research and Academic Affairs, Vice President for Finance and Administration, and the Associate Vice Chancellor for Research and Technology Transfer shall be ex officio members of the Committee.
-The University attorney shall serve as legal advisor to the Committee.
+The President shall appoint a University System Intellectual Property Committee (USIPC) consisting of five faculty members from each campus within the Arkansas State University System the Jonesboro campus and one representative from each other campus whose employees are conducting significant scholarly work.
+An employee from the Arkansas State University System Office The Vice Chancellor for Research and Academic Affairs, Vice President for Finance and Administration, and the Associate Vice Chancellor for Research and Technology Transfer shall be an ex officio members of the Committee.
+The Office of University Counsel University attorney shall serve as legal advisor to the Committee.
 A chairperson shall be elected from among the membership of the Committee.
 The Committee shall meet at least annually and also when needed at the request of the chairperson or the President.
 The Committee shall be responsible for:

-- (1) Reviewing the operation of the University Intellectual Property Policy and proposing policy changes; - (2) Assisting in reviewing Intellectual Property disclosures as requested by the Office of Research and Technology Transfer; - (3) Reviewing disputes concerning copyright ownership (such as equitable division among joint originators) not specifically addressed in this policy and make a recommendation as to who owns the copyright to the administration; - (4) Reviewing proposed exceptions to the established policy; - (5) Seeking initial resolution of campus disputes relating to rights in Intellectual Property and resolving issues referred by the Associate Vice Chancellor of Research and Technology Transfer; - (6) Advising the President on Intellectual Property policy matters as requested.
+- (1) Reviewing the operation of the University Intellectual Property Policy and proposing policy changes; - (2) Assisting in reviewing Intellectual Property disclosures as requested by any campus office or individual charged with research and technology transfer; the Office of Research and Technology Transfer; - (3) Reviewing disputes concerning copyright ownership (such as equitable division among joint originators) not specifically addressed in this policy and make a recommendation as to who owns the copyright to the administration; - (4) Reviewing proposed exceptions to the established policy; - (5) Seeking initial resolution of campus disputes relating to rights in Intellectual Property and resolving issues referred by any individual charged with research and technology transfer. the Associate Vice Chancellor of Research and Technology Transfer; - (6) Advising the President on Intellectual Property policy matters as requested.

-The Associate Vice Chancellor for Research and Technology Transfer shall have the general responsibility of:
+The Associate Vice Chancellor for Research and Technology Transfer Chancellor of Arkansas State University-Jonesboro shall designate an employee who shall have the general responsibility of:

-- (1) Reviewing Intellectual Property disclosures submitted to the University for patent or trademark application or other protection and making recommendations to the University System Intellectual Property Committee; - (2) Evaluating Intellectual Property for patentability, as well as potential commercial value; - (3) Appointing ad hoc technical subcommittees to assist in evaluating Intellectual Property; - (4) Seeking University approval of outside technical assistance in evaluating Intellectual Property; - (5) Recommending Intellectual Property rights or equities to be held by the Arkansas State University Research Foundation; - (6) Providing scientific and technical assistance to approved patent management organizations to achieve the full benefits of University Intellectual Properties that have commercial potential; - (7) Seeking initial resolution of campus disputes relating to rights in Intellectual Property; - (8) Reviewing works of authorship submitted for copyright consideration; and - (9) Transferring technology including but not limited to: licensing patents and developing plans for commercialization of University owned Intellectual Property.
+- Reviewing Intellectual Property disclosures submitted to the University for patent or trademark application or other protection and making recommendations to the University System Intellectual Property Committee; - (2) Evaluating Intellectual Property for patentability, as well as potential commercial value; - (3) Appointing ad hoc technical subcommittees to assist in evaluating Intellectual Property; - (4) Seeking University approval of outside technical assistance in evaluating Intellectual Property; - (5) Recommending Intellectual Property rights or equities to be held by the Arkansas State University Research Foundation and Development Institute; - (6) Providing scientific and technical assistance to approved patent management organizations to achieve the full benefits of University Intellectual Properties that have commercial potential; - (7) Seeking initial resolution of campus disputes relating to rights in Intellectual Property;

-Within ninety (90) days of the receipt of an Intellectual Property disclosure, the Office of Research and Technology Transfer will review and evaluate the Intellectual Property disclosure and submit to the Vice Chancellor for Research and Academic Affairs its recommendation regarding the disposition of the disclosure.
-The Office of
+- (8) Reviewing works of authorship submitted for copyright consideration; and - (9) Transferring technology including but not limited to: licensing patents and developing plans for commercialization of University owned Intellectual Property.

-Research and Technology Transfer recommendation along with the Vice Chancellor for Research and Academic Affairs recommendation shall be forwarded within approximately ten (10) days of receipt to the President of Arkansas State University.
+Within ninety (90) days of the receipt of an Intellectual Property disclosure, the Office of Research and Technology Transfer above designee will review and evaluate the Intellectual Property disclosure and submit to the Vice Chancellor for Research and Academic Affairs chancellor of the campus submitting the disclosure its his or her recommendation regarding the disposition of the disclosure.
+The Office of Research and Technology Transfer designee's recommendation along with the Vice Chancellor's for Research and Academic Affairs recommendation shall be forwarded by the Chancellor within approximately ten (10) working days of receipt to the President of Arkansas State University System.
 In most instances the recommendation will consist of one of the following: